Table of Contents

 Voluntary Establishment of Paternity in Arizona

-One common misconception regarding the establishment of paternity in Arizona is that paternity may only be established by a judge after DNA testing has been completed.
+One common misconception regarding the establishment of paternity is that paternity may only be established by a judge after DNA testing has been completed.
 If the parties agree, they may establish paternity voluntarily without ever going to court.

 Easiest Way to Establish Paternity in Arizona

-The easiest way to establish paternity in Arizona is to do so at the hospital when the child is born.
+The easiest way to establish paternity in Arizona is to do so at the hospital when the baby is born.
 The hospital will provide a Voluntary Acknowledgment of Paternity form for the parents to complete and sign.

 If you have not signed that form when the child is born, you may go to any of the several Arizona Department of Economic Services offices to sign and file that Voluntary Acknowledgment of Paternity.

-Once those results are received, the parties may then stipulate as to the identity of the biological father or they may participate in a trial on the issue and the Court will decide if the testing establishes the man as the father of the child for the purpose of establishing paternity.
+Once those results are received, the parties may then stipulate as to the identity of the biological father, or they may participate in a trial on the issue and the Court will decide if the testing establishes the man as the father of the child to establish paternity.

-Paternity issues can have a significant impact on parents and their child.
-How those paternity issues are handled by your attorney will have a tremendous impact on the parenting rights and responsibilities each parent will have with their child.
+How your attorney handles those paternity issues will have a tremendous impact on the parenting rights and responsibilities each parent will have with their child.

-Either parent may petition the court to order DNA testing to verify a father is the actual biological parent of the child before issues such as custody and support are decided by the court.
+Either parent may petition the court to order DNA testing to verify a father is the court decides the actual biological parent of the child before issues such as custody and support.

 The court will issue orders providing for the support of the child, including retroactive child support for past unpaid child support, and is required to enter custody orders that are determined to be in the best interests of the parties’ child.